Graduate Programs and Admissions

 Montana State University Billings is a participant in the Western Regional Graduate Program (WRGP) of the Western Interstate Commission for Higher Education (WICHE).
 Under the program, residents of Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, New Mexico, Nevada, North Dakota, Oregon, South Dakota, Utah, Washington, Wyoming, as well as the following Pacific Island territories: Guam, The Commonwealth of the Northern Mariana Islands (CNMI), the Republic of the Marshall Islands (RMI), the Federal States of Micronesia (FSM), are eligible for admission to designated graduate programs in the other states and territories at reduced rates.

-The Master of Science in Clinical Rehabilitation and Mental Health Counseling, Master of Science in Athletic Training, Master of Science Special Education Advanced Studies with Applied Behavioral Analysis, Master of Education Reading, Master of Health Administration, Master of Science in Psychology, and Master of Science in Public Relations are the programs at Montana State University Billings that have been approved as part of the WRGP.
+The Master of Science in Clinical Rehabilitation and Mental Health Counseling options, Master of Science in Athletic Training, Master of Science Special Education Advanced Studies with Applied Behavioral Analysis, Master of Education Reading, Master of Health Administration, Master of Science in Psychology, and Master of Science in Public Relations are the programs at Montana State University Billings that have been approved as part of the WRGP.
 Students from qualifying states need to fill out an application for WICHE consideration.
 The application can be found on the Graduate Studies web page at www.msubillings.edu/grad/forms.htm.
 Students receiving WICHE must maintain a 3.0 or better cumulative GPA each semester in order to maintain WICHE funding for the following year.

 Please direct inquiries regarding the WRGP program to: